Whale Sharks in Oslob, Cebu; Package, tour, Price and Schedule in 2019

 How to get to Oslob?

 Oslob is a small coastal town in South Cebu and is best known for whale shark swimming.
 You’ll be glad to know there is a 7/11 to pick up any essentials you will need and a few local restaurants to try some yummy Filipino food.

-The cheapest way to get to Oslob is to fly into Cebu, then catch as bus from the airport to the south Bus terminal.
+The cheapest way to get to Oslob is to fly into Cebu, then catch the bus from the airport to the south Bus terminal.
 Once at the south bus terminal in Cebu City, catch a direct bus to Oslob.
-The buses aren’t always reliable so allow plenty of time for travel, however they are super cheap, costing around $1 USD per journey!
-Alternatively you could pay for a taxi to take you directly to Oslob which should take around 4 hours depending on traffic.
+The buses aren’t always reliable so allow plenty of time for travel, however, they are super cheap, costing around $1 USD per journey!
+Alternatively, you could pay for a taxi to take you directly to Oslob which should take around 4 hours depending on traffic.